1. What type of academic calendar does Baylor use?

 9. Does Baylor offer any online courses or distance learning programs?

 Baylor does not offer online courses or distance learning programs at the undergraduate level.
-The only exception is the Louise Herrington School of Nursing which is located in Dallas, Texas.
+The only exception is the Louise Herrington School of Nursing which is located in Dallas.
 Pre-nursing students generally spend two years at the Waco campus before applying to the School of Nursing and transferring to the Dallas campus.

 Baylor also offers select graduate programs in different locations.